stormseed/daykeep-calendar-quasar/readme.md

 ## Calendar Month Day Click Events

-The `CalendarMonth` component triggers a "click-day-{eventRef}" event when a calendar cell is clicked.
+The `DaykeepCalendarMonth` component triggers a "click-day-{eventRef}" event when a calendar cell is clicked.
 The event data is an object describing the day, with a `day`, `month`, and `year` property each set to the appropriate value for the selected day.

-So for a `<calendar-month>` component with a "MYCALENDAR" `event-ref`:
+So for a `<daykeep-calendar-month>` component with a "MYCALENDAR" `event-ref`:
 ```js
 this.$root.$on(
   'click-day-MYCALENDAR',